MatthijsGawehn/COCOS/README.rst

-on-the-flt estimation of coastal paramters from videos of a wave field
+on-the-fly estimation of coastal paramters from videos of a wave field

 * Free software: GNU General Public License v3